arcxp/arc-content-report/redirects_report/README.md

 - `website`: Website where the wire is published
 - `environment`: Environment (production/sandbox)
 - `check_404_or_200`: The HTTP status delivered when the redirect is activated.
 Filled when the do_404_or_200 flag is included in the script call and is True

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review logs in `logs/redirects.log`

 ## 📄 License